zorbaTheRainy/autotranslate/README.md

 - Generates log files in case of any errors occur
 - If you have exceeded your DeepL API usage for the month, the program will sleep until the next month
 - Authentication (API Key) via Docker ENV variables
-- No web interface
-- CLI interface to handle one file at a time
+- CLI interface or Web UI to handle one file at a time or directory monitoring

 AutoTranslate doesn't cost any money.
 The DeepL API has a free option.
 However, the DeepL API has a usage limit (per month) and you can pay extra to DeepL to increase that monthly limit.